kangqi-ni/kangqi-ni.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I have started my internship with the Machine Learning team at EdLight PCB.
+I have started my internship with the Machine Learning team at [EdLight, PBC](https://www.edlight.com/about).